 A dental block refers to intraoral injections of anesthetic, such as lidocaine, that is often used by dentists for dental procedures.
-They have been most commonly used for patients receiving lip injections to help alleviate some of the pain and discomfort associated with those treatments.
+Dental blocks have been most commonly used for patients receiving lip injections to help alleviate some of the pain and discomfort associated with those treatments.

 One of the main reasons why dental blocks are not used anymore is that many fillers now contain lidocaine in the injection.
 For example, Juvéderm Ultra XC and Restylane® Lyft with Lidocaine contain the numbing agent within the product.
 This was a game changer for the industry.
 Now, a topical anesthetic before the injection combined with the lidocaine in the injection will help minimize the discomfort for patients.